Juwan23D/Youtube-Optimization-Analysis/README.md

 # ASK
 * What are the most commented-upon videos?
 Or the most liked?
-* How many total views does each category have?
+* How many total views does each keyword have?
 How many likes?
 * What are the most-liked comments?

    _Measurable questions can help us gain a numeric answer, and help establish the popularity of different ideas_